Freya-LR/CS6601-A0/README.md

 # CS 6601: Artificial Intelligence - Assignment 0, Stochastic Grammar

+The instructions for the assignment can be found in the file `test_notebook.ipynb`.
+You will need to download iPython to view the file or you can view it here.

 # Setup
 Clone this repository recursively:
 `git clone --recursive https://github.gatech.edu/omscs6601/assignment_0.git`